agentcommunity/AgentInterfaceDiscovery/packages/web/aid-generator/app/resolve/README.md

 ### 2. The React UI (`page.tsx` & Components)

-The UI is built to be a direct reflection of the data provided by the core resolver engine.
-It calls `resolveDomain` (imported via the local `lib` file, which re-exports from `@aid/core`) and consumes the stream of events to render the chat history and the final `ActionableProfile`.
+The UI is designed to be a highly interactive and clear representation of the data provided by the core resolver engine.
+It calls `resolveDomain` and consumes the stream of events to render a conversational history of the process and a detailed, multi-format final profile.

+-   **`page.tsx`**: The main page orchestrates the UI.
+It manages state, calls the `resolveDomain` generator, and dynamically builds a chat history by rendering a new `ChatMessage` for each step yielded by the resolver.
+-   **`ChatMessage.tsx`**: A flexible component that can render either simple markdown strings or complex React components (like a `Codeblock`), allowing for a rich, mixed-media chat log.
+-   **`Codeblock.tsx`**: A dedicated component for displaying formatted code, TXT records, or JSON.
+It includes a header and a one-click copy button.
+-   **`ActionableProfile.tsx`**: This component acts as a container for the final results.
+It uses a `ViewToggle` to allow the user to switch between a user-friendly "Preview" and the raw `aid.json` manifest.
+-   **`ImplementationCard.tsx`**: In "Preview" mode, one of these cards is rendered for each implementation found.
+It clearly displays the execution command/URI, authentication details, and any required configuration or paths in a structured, easy-to-digest format.

+**Note on Local Development:** The example domains (e.g., `simple.aid.agentcommunity.org`) rely on Vercel rewrite rules in production to point to the correct manifest files.
+These domains will not resolve on a local machine.
+To handle this, the `/api/proxy` route in this application intercepts these requests during development and serves the appropriate local sample file from `/public/samples`, simulating the production environment.

 ## Implementation Guide for Your Own Client

 To build your own AID client, you should depend directly on the `@aid/core` package.

 1.  **Use the Resolver Engine**: Import and use `resolveDomain` from `@aid/core/resolver` to handle the discovery logic.
+2.  **Render the Process**: Iterate through the yielded steps from `resolveDomain` to provide real-time feedback to the user.
-2.  **Get the Actionable Profile**: On a `validation_success` step, use `getImplementations` to generate an `ActionableImplementation[]` array.
+3.  **Get the Actionable Profile**: On a `validation_success` or `actionable_profile` step, use `getImplementations` to generate an `ActionableImplementation[]` array.
-3.  **Build Your UI Dynamically**: Loop through the `ActionableImplementation[]` array and inspect its properties (`type`, `execution`, `auth`, `requiredConfig`) to dynamically render the appropriate UI controls for the user.

-This directory serves as a live, working example of these principles.
+4.  **Build Your UI Dynamically**: Loop through the `ActionableImplementation[]` array and inspect its properties (`type`, `execution`, `auth`, `requiredConfig`) to dynamically render the appropriate UI controls for the user.
+This reference implementation provides a robust example (`ImplementationCard.tsx`) of how to accomplish this.